everestuar/oracle-layer-cdk/README.md

-# CDK Python project to connect to an RDS Database from a Lambda Function
+# CDK Python project to connect to an RDS Oracle Database from a Lambda Function

 Creation of two Lambda Layers to import external libraries to the Lambda Fuction.
 The directory structure should be like this: